elastic/security-docs/README.md

 ## Contributing to Elastic Security docs

+You can open an issue using the appropriate [template](https://github.com/elastic/security-docs/issues/new/choose).

+[!NOTE]
-You can open an issue using the appropriate [template](https://github.com/elastic/security-docs/issues/new/choose) (please report any **known issues** that need to be documented by creating an issue in our [private repo](https://github.com/elastic/security-docs-internal/issues) using the known issue template).
+Please report any **known issues** that need to be documented by creating an issue in our [private repo](https://github.com/elastic/security-docs-internal/issues) using the known issue template.

 To contribute directly to Elastic Security documentation: